LarrysGIT/Powershell-Natural-sort/README.md

 ## Sort?

-You may notice "sort" in Windows explorer and other programs are different.
-Why?
+You may notice "sort" in Windows explorer is different from other programs.

-Because Windows explorer is using `natural sort`, which in many cases more like a `human`.
+Windows explorer is using `natural sort`, which in many cases more like a `human`.

 ## Natural sort?

-Windows explorer is using a legacy API in `shlwapi.dll` called `StrCmpLogicalW` when sort strings, aka, `Natural sort`
+Windows explorer uses a legacy API in `shlwapi.dll` named `StrCmpLogicalW` on sorting strings.

 ## I want use `Natural sort` in my powershell script.

-Not tidy, but achievable.
+Achievable.

 ```powershell
 PS> # Natural sort